andymeneely/project-timber-wolf/scenarios/scenarios.md

 _"Thanks for the hard work.
 You learned this gig faster than I thought.
 Real naturals.
 Just remember - you're no good to anyone if you're caught.
 You're only ever as good as your last heist."_

-_Everyone is arrested and taken to prison._
+_Your crew is arrested and taken to prison._

-* Promote any characters and refine skills of anyone who reached an Exit.
+* Promote any characters and refine skills of anyone who was not Busted.
 * If any characters failed to reach an exit (i.e. Busted), keep them for the next heist, but do not promote them or refine their skills.

 ### Standalone Challenge: NAME TBD